ALL ABOUT OUR ORGANISATION

 — Itsup2u Initiative

-CELLS deliver proven and effective interventions that address initial and re-offending behaviors via preventative awareness, diversionary programs and follow on support, including onward progression through the itsup2u initiative.
+CELLS delivers proven and effective interventions that address initial and re-offending behaviors via preventative awareness, diversionary programs, and follow on support, including onward progression through our itsup2u initiative.

-CELLS have worked with vulnerable CYP for 10 years, successfully challenging and changing attitudes and lifestyles of over 150,000 CYP of all age groups, backgrounds and behavioural levels.
+CELLS has worked with vulnerable CYP for over 10 years, successfully challenging and changing attitudes and lifestyles of over 165,000 CYP of all age groups, backgrounds, and behavioral levels.
 We primarily focus on age 10-17, offering educational prevention and multi-model intervention through awareness and support for those who are criminally active or peripheral/high-risk.

-We work with schools and local authorities on preventing exclusion for children with complex issues that affects their ability to engage educationally/socially, and with pupil referral units’ (PRU’s) on aiding children return to mainstream.
+We work with schools and local authorities on preventing exclusion for children with complex issues that effects their ability to engage educationally/socially, and with pupil referral units’ (PRU’s) on aiding children return to mainstream education.

 We work locally with family and CYP intervention & early help groups; Community Adolescence Services (CAS), Multi Agency Safeguarding Hubs (MASH) and Local Integration Team (LIT North) as part of Early Help-Assessment Tool (EHAT) framework, supporting marginalised CYP from at risk families.